Yellow-Camper/libevhtp/README.markdown

 6. Optionally morph your server to HTTPS.
 7. Start the evhtp listener.

+#### Request handling.

+1. Optionally deal with pre-accept and post-accept callbacks if they exist, allowing for a connection to be rejected if the function deems it as unacceptable.
+2. Optionally assign per-request hooks (see hooks) for a request (the most optimal place for setting these hooks is on a post-accept callback).
+3. Deal with either per-connection or per-request hook callbacks if they exist.
+4. Once the request has been fully processed, inform evhtp to send a reply.

 ##### A very basic example with no optional conditions.

 	#include <stdio.h>